 My student can get upset and be unable to work for periods of time until he’s calmed down.
 He does better if he can get away from other students for a while and have an understanding adult to help him understand what happened so he can calm down.
 Can you provide for this need at Temple Grandin School?
 View answer »

 Yes.
 In the event that a student becomes upset and needs to leave the classroom, he or she would be encouraged to go to an agreed-upon place to calm down.
 A TGS support staff person will be available to support the student to engage in self-selected calming strategies and help diffuse and debrief the situation as needed so the student can reengage with his or her learning.

 My student has been enrolled in a large public school.
 He is very stressed at school and frequently argues or refuses to do work.
 I do not know how well he would do in a smaller program.
 How might we determine if TGS is a good match for him?

 Many students come to TGS after negative experiences in large public schools, or less-flexible private settings.
 The best way to experience the difference TGS makes is to come and see for yourself.
 We invite potential students to shadow at TGS for a day…or a week.
 During the shadow period, the potential student is paired with one or more current TGS students to participate in the classes and activities they are most interested in.
 TGS teachers observe their interactions in and out of the classroom.
 Most students who visit find it a refreshing change, and a place where they can be accepted and feel comfortable, not stressed.

 My student is extremely disorganized.
-He forgets his things everywhere and is unlikely to remember to write down his assignments.
-What are your expectations for organizational skills and how do you help students with this problem?
+What are your expectations for organizational skills and how do you help students with this challenge?
 View answer »

 Does Temple Grandin School accept part-time students?
 View answer »